d-rh/guest/README.md

 - Authentication stuff
   - I would like the system to tell me when my registration was successful
+    - Need a success page

   - I would like the system to tell me when my registration is not successful
+    - Currently this is buggy - on registerRetry, it's possible to have a "successful" registration that makes the db scream.
+I don't know why valReg isn't being called when POSTing from registerRetry

 BUGFIXES PLZ
   - i can register with the same account twice